ImplFerris/pico-pico/src/ultrasonic/code.md

 // defmt::info!("Max duty cycle {}", max_duty);
 ```

-The duty cycle determines LED brightness; 0 is completely off, and max_duty is fully on.
+The duty cycle determines LED brightness; 0 is completely off, and max_duty is fully on.r

 ## Configuring Trigger and Echo Pins